napisani/context-nvim/README.md

   lsp = {
-    ignore_sources = {}, -- lsp sources to ignore when adding line diagnostics to the manual context },
+    ignore_sources = {}, -- lsp sources to ignore when adding line diagnostics to the manual context }, prompts = {
+        {
+            name = 'unit tests', -- the name of the prompt (required) prompt = 'Generate a suite of unit tests using Jest, respond with only code.', -- the prompt text (required) cmp = 'jest' -- an alternate name for the cmp completion source (optional) defaults to 'name' },
+    }
 })
 ```